 Spyware invades your computer and attempts to steal your personal information such as credit card or banking information, web browsing data, and passwords to various accounts.

 Adware is unwanted software that displays advertisements on your screen.
-Adware collects personal information from you to serve you more personalized ads.
+Adware collects personal information from you to serve you with more personalized ads.

-Rootkits enables an unauthorized user to gain access to your computer without being detected.
+Rootkits enable unauthorized users to gain access to your computer without being detected.

 Ransomware is designed to encrypt your files and block access to them until a ransom is paid.

 A worm replicates itself by infecting other computers that are on the same network.
 They’re designed to consume bandwidth and interrupt networks.

-Keyloggers keeps track of your key strokes on your keyboard and records them on a log .
+Keyloggers keep track of your keystrokes on your keyboard and record them on a log.
 This information is used to gain unauthorized access to your accounts.

 How to prevent malware

 Since malware is so widespread and hundreds of thousands of new malicious files are reported every day, there’s no single solution that will prevent all malware.
 For this reason, we recommend using multiple solutions to add more layers of protection to your computers.

 - BitDefender – BitDefender is a well-rounded solution that protects over 500 million users worldwide.
 It offers unparalleled endpoint protection and virus protection.
 Free BitDefender trial.